donabiancone/Web-Scraping-of-Trip-Advisor-Reviews/README.md

 `Selenium` has been used for dynamic navigation of web page and `BeautifulSoup` for collecting data, instead.

-I used the collected data in order to create two corpora and perform a text mining analysis.
+I used the collected data in order to create two corpora and perform a text mining analysis (source code can be found [here](https://github.com/donabiancone/Text-Mining-on-Trip-Advisor-Reviews)).
 The analysis' results are published on [RPubs](https://rpubs.com/donabiancone/trip-advisor-textmining) (in italian).